Itinerary fillers for your next Byron Bay short break.

 If you’re an experienced surfer, you will be able to manoeuvre around the knot of beginners hustling to get onto a wave and paddle into a set from the peak.
 But if you’re a beginner, you can surf Byron Bay with an accredited instructor from companies such as Soul Surf School or Let’s Go Surfing and receive hands-on help during a two-hour lesson.
 Main Beach is hardly a secret spot, but you will have a ball paddling furiously alongside locals who make it look easy while your mates hoot you onto a wave.

-Don’t miss: The best swimming spots & beach in Byron Bay
+Don’t miss: The best swimming spots & beaches in Byron Bay

 See Byron Bay from an Indigenous perspective